aleshaleksey/fansys23/02-base-rules.md

 ___
 #### The 2d12 roll

-The core dice for ability checks/tests, saves and attacks is 2d12.
-You roll a 2d12 and add a static modifier.
+The main die used is the 12 sided dice, also known as a "d12".
+The core roll for ability checks/tests, saves and attacks is two 12 sided dice (2d12).
+You roll 2d12 and add a static modifier.
 If the result equals or exceeds a target value, you succeed.
 Otherwise you fail.

-- **General Special**: Also, for every 12 you roll, add +2 to the result.
+- In addition, for every 12 you roll on a d12, add +2 to the result.
 For every 1, subtract 2 from the result.
-- **Saves and Attacks**: Also, snake eyes (1,1) always fails (also known as a "critical fail").
-D12 (12,12) always succeeds (also known as a "critical success").
-For every 1 rolled on a save, if failure results in damage, the target takes an additional 1 point of damage directly to HP (no risk of gaining conditions).
+- **Saves and Attacks**: Snake eyes (1,1) always fails (also known as a "critical fail").
+Double twelve (12,12) always succeeds (also known as a "critical success").
+- **Saves**: For every 1 rolled on a save, if failure results in damage, the target takes an additional 1 point of damage directly to HP.
-- **Attacks**: Also, for each 12 is rolled, if the attack deals any damage, the target takes an additional 1 point of damage directly to HP (no risk of gaining conditions).
+- **Attacks**: Also, for each 12 is rolled, if the attack deals any damage, the target takes an additional 1 point of damage directly to HP.
-- **Advantage**: Sometimes circumstances are very favourable.
-Then you roll 3d12, drop lowest.
-- **Disadvantage**: Sometimes circumstances are very unfavourable.
-Then you roll 3d12, drop highest.
-- Advantage and disadvantage, no matter from how many sources, always cancel each other out.

-2d12 is chosen as a core roll firstly because d12 are nice dice to roll, secondly because this solves the "high modifier - low modifier" problem, and thirdly because the "triangular" binomial probability distribution simulates life more closely than the 1d20 "uniform" distribution and this then allows us to eschew opposed rolls in time sensitive sections of the game (like combat) while preserving a similar probability distribution of success and failure.

 ___
-#### Taking 24, taking 13, auto-failure and voluntary failure
+#### Taking 24, taking 12, auto-failure and voluntary failure
 Sometimes rolls of the core dice can be skipped.

 **Taking 24:** Add 24 to the modifier and take this as the result.
 This represents trying something until you get the best possible result.
 You can do this is if: